Helmets.org

 Problems with European-style Helmet Test Rigs

-Summary: The European helmet rig places the helmet on a ring or "basket" for the guided drop.
-The headform inside the helmet and the helmet are free to move when the impact with the anvil takes place.
+Summary: The European helmet rig rests the helmet on a ring or "horseshoe" for the guided drop.
+The ring passes around the anvil at the impact level and drops down, leaving the headform inside the helmet and the helmet free to move when the impact with the anvil takes place.
 If helmets were round, the center of the headform where acceleration is measured would always be over the center of the anvil, but bicycle helmets are not round.
-The problem can affect test results.
+The helmet must also be lightly secured in the ring at the moment the drop begins to prevent it from shifting.
+These problems can affect test results.

 Shock absorption test according to EN 1077: